MichaelHatherly/CuratedSystemImages.jl/README.md

   - `AlgebraOfGraphics`, contains the [Algebra of Graphics](https://github.com/JuliaPlots/AlgebraOfGraphics.jl) plotting package along with the Cairo-based `Makie` backend, and `DataFrames`.
   - `DataFrames`, contains the `DataFrames` and `DataFramesMeta` packages.
+  - `JuliaFormatter`, contains [`JuliaFormatter`](https://github.com/domluna/JuliaFormatter.jl), with latency reduced enough that users may consider using it as the basis for a command line formatting script for Julia source code.
   - `JuliaSyntax`, contains [`JuliaSyntax`](https://github.com/JuliaLang/JuliaSyntax.jl)
     and uses the provided precompile scripts to reduce latency and enable `JuliaSyntax` as the default parser for all code.